 The goal is to create a new Gallery and Library under one roof alongside complementary mixed use or civic functions on Council owned land in the CBD (23-31 Gordon Street).
 Council is investigating complementary facilities which could happen on the site along with the library and gallery, to make the most of such an important location.
 This may include a new multipurpose event room for up to 200 people which would be used for community and public events.
 It may also include a customer service centre to make access to Council services even more convenient.

 We are looking to the future in terms of our cultural spaces for the whole community.
 Libraries are no longer places for books alone - they are hubs of creativity, technology, learning and ideas.
-Galleries offer interactive, dynamic experiences which take us beyond simply ‘viewing’ to ‘participating’ fully in the cultural experience.
+Galleries offer interactive, dynamic experiences which take us beyond simply viewing to fully engaging in the creative experience.

 Read our FAQ’s for more information on the proposed new facilities.